Pain-related Research

 • Identifying safe and effective options for pain management is a critical aspect of prenatal and postpartum care, care during labor and childbirth, and routine or intensive newborn care.

 Pain is one of the most common reasons for a person to be prescribed opioids, increasing the risk of opioid use disorder.
-For more on NICHD’s research related to opioids, visit our Opioid-related Research Supported by NICHD webpage.
+For more on NICHD’s research related to opioids, visit our Opioid-Related Research Supported by NICHD webpage.

 NICHD supports and conducts multiple efforts related to pain in a variety of groups, including children, women of reproductive age, as well as pregnant and lactating women, and people with disabilities.
-The institute is also part of the NIH Pain Consortium, which aims to enhance pain research and promote collaboration across NIH.
+The institute is also part of the NIH Pain Consortium, which works to enhance pain research and promote collaboration across NIH.
 We describe some of NICHD's pain-related efforts on this page.

 Research Areas and Funding